Fabio Walkerdirector of racquets

 Sheldon Baerggoalie coach

-For over 15 years, Coach Sheldon has helped goalies of all levels sharpen their skills so they can achieve their maximum potential and improve their game.
-Sheldon is passionate about hockey, and since he started playing at nine years old it has taken him to rinks throughout North America, Europe, and Australia.
-He brings what he’s learned from these countries with him, along with the High Performance 1 accreditation, to create a personalized plan and approach for each goalie.
-Sheldon asks everyone he works with to be continual learners and he takes that advice to heart, he spends his off-ice time viewing film and researching coaching methodologies.
+For over 17 years, Coach Sheldon has helped goalies of all levels sharpen their skills to improve their game and reach their full potential.
+Sheldon is passionate about hockey, and since his hockey starts at nine years old, he has experienced hockey at rinks throughout North America, Europe, and Australia.
+He brings what he has learned from these countries with him, along with the High Performance 1 accreditation, to create a personalized plan and approach for each goalie.
+Sheldon asks everyone he works with to be continual learners and he takes that advice to heart, he spends his off-ice time viewing film and researching coaching methodologies and taking further education courses.
+Sheldon has recently completed courses on Mental Toughness in athletes, and How to Coach Beyond the X’s and O’s.

 private lesson rate: $135 per hour